MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-provision-favorites.md

    ![Dialog for exporting favorites to a Windows folder.](media/edge-learnmore-provision-favorites/provision-favorites-export.png)

 8. Open the Group Policy Editor, navigate to *Computer Configuration/Administrative Templates/* and pick **Configure Favorites**.
 Enable the "Configure Favorites" policy.
 Under **Options:**, paste the exported contents in the Configure favorites text area then click **Apply**.
-The next screenshots shows an example of the "Managed favorites" folder from step 5.
+The next screenshot shows an example of the "Managed favorites" folder from step 5.

    ![Use gpedit to enable and configure "Configure favorites" policy.](media/edge-learnmore-provision-favorites/provision-favorites-gpedit.png)